A. Your Rights Under Utah Law

 We will acknowledge receipt of your deletion request within ten (10) days of submission.
 Your deletion request will be processed as soon as possible, but we may take up to forty-five (45) days to respond in writing (which may be via email) as to the outcome of your request.

 We will take reasonable precautions to confirm your identity before we delete your information.
-If you are a third-party attempting to delete the information of another person, you must provide evidence of legally sufficient authorization before we will opt the other person out.
+If you are a third-party attempting to delete the information of another person, you must provide evidence of legally sufficient authorization before we will delete the other person’s information.
+We may also contact the consumer directly to verify they have authorized you as their agent.

 Once deleted, the information you requested to be deleted will no longer be utilized by us, our service providers, or shared with any third-party.